Reverend Gordon Bolles Wickham

 Consanguinity Index=6.25%

 Colonel Richard Edward Crichton was born on 21 June 1879.1 He was the son of Colonel Hon.
-Sir Henry Geroge Louis Crichton and Letitia Grace Cole-Hamilton.2 He married Cecil Nona Kerr, daughter of Admiral Lord Frederic Herbert Kerr and Emily Sophia Maitland, on 24 January 1915.1 He died on 24 November 1962 at age 83.1
+Sir Henry George Louis Crichton and Letitia Grace Cole-Hamilton.2 He married Cecil Nona Kerr, daughter of Admiral Lord Frederic Herbert Kerr and Emily Sophia Maitland, on 24 January 1915.1 He died on 24 November 1962 at age 83.1

-Colonel Richard Edward Crichton was educated at Radley College, Abingdon, Oxfordshire, England.1 He gained the rank of officer in the service of the Mounted Infantry.1 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches and was severely wounded.1 He held the office of Deputy Lieutenant (D.L.) of Hampshire.1 He fought in the First World War, where he was mentioned in despatches four times.1 He gained the rank of Colonel in the service of the King's Royal Rifle Corps.1 He was decorated with the award of Croce di Guerra.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He was decorated with the award of Order of St. Maurice and St. Lazarus of Italy.1 He was commanding officer of the National Defence Companies between 1939 and 1940.1 He was commanding officer of the 8th Battalion, Hampshire Regiment between 1939 and 1940.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1944.1
+He was educated at Radley College, Abingdon, Oxfordshire, EnglandG.1 He gained the rank of officer in the Mounted Infantry.1 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches and was severely wounded.1 He held the office of Deputy Lieutenant (D.L.) of Hampshire.1 He fought in the First World War, where he was mentioned in despatches four times.1 He gained the rank of Colonel in the King's Royal Rifle Corps.1 He was awarded the Croce di Guerra.1 He was awarded the Order of St. Maurice and St. Lazarus of Italy.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He was commanding officer of the National Defence Companies between 1939 and 1940.1 He was commanding officer of the 8th Battalion, Hampshire Regiment between 1939 and 1940.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1944.1

 Citations